dvershinin/fds/README.md

 that the set is a source to FirewallD's `drop` zone.
 Using IP sets is the corner stone of consistent firewall management!

+`fds` is also smart enough to break any existing connections originating from that IP address.
+Useful if malicious requests are in process.

 ## Ban a country or a continent

 ```bash